Trapped Chapter 1

 It felt like hours went by with no prey in sight.
 Where the hell was he?
 Saturday night and he was still absent.
 Carmen retreated to a dark corner and cloaked herself in its shadows.

 It looked like a master craftsman had chiseled his angular face.
 She narrowed her vision to focus on more imitate details of his face and body.
-Dark hair pulled back, a line of scruff on his jaw, and light phantomous eyes marked him a warlock.
+His dark hair was pulled back, a line of scruff covered his jaw, and light phantomous eyes marked him a warlock.
 Make that one sexy warlock.

 Three busty, beautiful women swarmed him like seagulls to garbage.
-She’d need to get close and personal if she was going to bring him in.
+Carmen needed to get close and personal if she was going to bring him in.

-Carmen scoped out a place where she could be seen, pushed her chest out, and sauntered to dance floor.
+She scoped out a place where Carmen could be seen, pushed her chest out, and sauntered to dance floor.
 She rolled her hips and swayed to the beat of the music.

-A pair of hands found their way to her hips.
+It wasn’t long before a pair of hands found their way to her hips.
 She cast a glance over her shoulder, smiled, and leaned back.
-The fly had flown into her web.
+The fly had landed in her web.
 “Hey.”
-She slid from his hold, turned, and danced back into his arms just as a slow jam hit the floor.
+She slid from his hold, turned, and danced back into his arms just as a slow jam played.